Create a pattern on the left-hand grid. How could you extend your pattern on the right-hand grid?

 We can cut a small triangle off the corner of a square and then fit the two pieces together.
 Can you work out how these shapes are made from the two pieces?

 Can you recreate this Indian screen pattern?
 Can you make up similar patterns of your own?

 What is the same and what is different about these tiling patterns and how do they contribute to the floor as a whole?

 What is the relationship between these first two shapes?
 Which shape relates to the third one in the same way?
 Can you explain why?

 Try this interactive strategy game for 2

-questions will make you look at car wheels in a different way!
+Have you ever noticed the patterns in car wheel trims?
+These questions will make you look at car wheels in a different way!